About Carmichael Fisher

 Business Development: We may use your data to send you direct marketing information for business development and with the view to perform a contract with you.
 If you object to receiving our business development information, we ensure you can actively opt-out by explicitly providing you with our consent notice.

 Marketing Activities: We may use your data to send you direct marketing information which we have identified as beneficial to you based on your consent or in relation to services that you have requested from us.
 If you object to receiving our marketing information, we ensure you can actively opt-out by explicitly providing you with our consent notice.
-In all cases, we ensure any marketing activities comply with the GDPR and other legal requirements (such as the “PECR“) which govern how we can contact you by electronic means or by using new technologies.
+In all cases, we ensure any marketing activities comply with regulations and other legal requirements which govern how we can contact you by electronic means or by using new technologies.